matt

 - Poultry (chicken, turkey)

-- Beans, lentils, tofu, eggs
+- Beans, lentils, tofu

-Foods to Avoid:
+Foods to Limit or Avoid

 - Excessive alcohol